FirebirdSQL/jaybird/src/documentation/faq.md

 information."_ ([JDBC-446](http://tracker.firebirdsql.org/browse/JDBC-446))

-In Jaybird 2.2 and earlier, Jaybird would default to connection character set `NONE` if no character set had been specified (through `lc_ctype`/`encoding` and/or `charSet`/`localEncoding`).
+In Jaybird 2.2 and earlier, Jaybird would default to connection character set `NONE` if no character set had been specified (through `encoding` and/or `charSet`).
 This can result in incorrect character set handling when the database is used from different locales.

 To prevent potential data-corruption, we no longer allow connecting without an explicit connection character set.

-To address this, explicitly set the connection character set using one of the following options:
+To address this change, explicitly set the connection character set using one of the following options:

-*   Use connection property `encoding` (or `lc_ctype`) with Firebird character set names.
+*   Use connection property `encoding` (or `lc_ctype`) with a Firebird character set name.

-    Use `encoding=NONE` for the 'old' default behavior (with some caveats, see other sections).
+    Use `encoding=NONE` for the old default behavior (with some caveats, see other sections).

-*   Use connection property `charSet` (or `localEncoding`) with Java character set names.
+*   Use connection property `charSet` (or `localEncoding`) with a Java character set name.

+*   Use a combination of `encoding` and `charSet`, if you want to reinterpret a Firebird character set in a Java character set other than the default mapping.

-*   By providing a default character set with system property `org.firebirdsql.jdbc.defaultConnectionEncoding`.
-Jaybird will apply the specified character set as the default when none is specified.
+*   By providing a default Firebird character set with system property `org.firebirdsql.jdbc.defaultConnectionEncoding`.
+Jaybird will apply the specified character set as the default when no character set is specified in the connection properties.

     This property only supports Firebird character set names.
-The property must be set on start up (or at least before Jaybird-related classes get loaded).

     Use `-Dorg.firebirdsql.jdbc.defaultConnectionEncoding=NONE` to revert to the
     old behavior (with some caveats, see the Jaybird 3 release notes).